morlan/NJSlowFeeder/README.md

 This is a slowfeeder for feeding coffee beans into a grinder.
 It is designed to be 3D printed and assembled with basic mechanical and electrical tools (hex driver, soldering iron, wire strippers).

 ## Updates:
 V1.2 is out.
-See Issues for additional adaptors or to request additional functionality.
+See Issues for additional adaptors or to request additional functionality.\
+Development is actively occuring, the main discussion channel is on the Gaggiuino Discord.

 ## V1.2
 V1.2 introduces a microcontroller (with BLE/Wifi), PWM motor controller, and load cell compatiblity while maintaining the great battery life of V1.1.\